 - Setup Options:

-- Navigate to the Language field (Setup Options > System Setup > General).
+- Navigate to the LANGUAGE field (Setup Options > System Setup > General).

 - Specify the language code to use as VI.

-This creates an IMPLNG=VI entry in the IMPLNG=VI entry in the IMPACT.
-INI file, configuring the language code as the system-wide default.
+This creates an IMPLNG=VI entry in the IMPACT.INI file, configuring the language code as the system-wide default.